Omegapy/LLM-Frameworks-Tutorials/LlamaIndex Tutorial/README.md

    - Prompting LLM and getting a response

 -----------------------------------------------------------------------------------------------------------------------------
-## LlamaIndex Doc Helper App - App
+## LlamaIndex Doc Helper - APP
-Folder: LlamaIndex Doc Helper – App

 -----------------------------------------------------------------------------------------------------------------------------

 Projects Description:
+LlamaIndex Doc Helper - APP is a chatbot document assistant that provides information about LlamaIndex based on the LlamaIndex documentation.
+The program implements Retrieval Augmented Generation (RAG) to generate inquiry responses.
 - Create pipenv (Virtual environment)
 - Install dependencies
 - Retrieval